Working roughly chronologically here is an ink stamp from Blands.

 This label was found pasted in a book from 1945.
 Often, and understandably, some magicians weren't best pleased with having labels pasted in their new books so it's not uncommon to see evidence of their removal.

 Slightly later than the above, Willane's Wizardry was published in 1947.
 This copy has a label affixed from George McKenzie's Mac's Mysteries.

 Many dealers sold second hand books and fixed their labels in many years after the book's publication.
-Here's one such example.
+As such we can't be sure the labels are as early as the book they are in.
+Here's one such example form a 1930s book.